Everything we know about Rick and Morty Season 6

 Spoilers follow for Rick and Morty Season 5.

-Particularly the last two episodes in Season 5 established some hugely significant plot developments that could forever change the show moving forward, but let’s back up to reflect on some important things from earlier in the season.
+Particularly the last two episodes in Season 5 established some hugely significant plot developments that could forever change the show moving forward, but let’s first reflect on some important things from earlier in the season.

 Most importantly, however, in the Season 5 finale, Evil Morty sacrificed the Citadel and most of the Mortys and Ricks aboard to shoot himself out of the Central Finite Curve and into the wider multiverse.
 We learned in this episode that Rick C-137 (the main Rick of the series) helped design the Citadel and built a wall around a section of the multiverse that separated all realities where Rick was the smartest man from the rest.
-Evil Morty essentially broke free.
+Evil Morty essentially broke free from the subsection of the multiverse in which Ricks are the dominant beings in existence.

 The destruction of the Citadel also means that Rick’s supply of portal fluid could be gone.
 At the very end of the Season 5 finale, he tosses an empty portal gun to the ground while they fly away aboard a section of the Citadel.
 Portal tech might not work at all anymore.
 It’s also possible that the Central Finite Curve itself has been destroyed.
 Early Season 6 will have to reckon with some of these questions rather quickly.